silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/00_Overview.md

 ### Settings

-Here is where you can manage some global settings like the site name, themes and user access control.
+Here is where you can manage some global settings like the site name and user access control.

 ### Help